Hardwaregore/DELETE-EVERYTHING/README.md

 To run:
 In the linux/mac command line, type `sudo apt install git`

-Then type `sudo git pull https://github.com/Hardwaregore/DELETE-EVERYTHING`
+Then type `sudo git clone https://github.com/Hardwaregore/DELETE-EVERYTHING`

+Then use `chmod 0755 Destroy.sh`

 Run the command `./Destroy.sh`